thanusiv/Tennis-ATP-Data-Science-Project/README.md

 ## Overview

 This project uses the tennis player dataset provided by the Association of Tennis Professionals (ATP) to predict specific game statistics of a player based on their career's statistics from previous years.
 In this project, I used linear and multiple linear regression to predict the number of return and service games won by a player based on their respective service and return game statistics.
 I also used a Random Forest to try to predict a specific player based on all their statistics from a particular year and showcase why it did not work the way it was intended.
+Use the `requirements.txt` file to download all dependencies.

 ## Explanation of Dataset